jesuiscalypso/jesuiscalypso/README.md

 I like tabletop roleplaying games, and dabble in writing from time to time.
 My hobbies include reading, playing games and, predictably, coding a whole bunch.

-- 🔭 I’m currently working on Doight, a GUI autoclicker for idle games.
+- 🔭 I’m currently working on Doigt, a GUI autoclicker for idle games.
 - 🌱 I’m currently learning NeoVim!
 - 📫 How to reach me: Shoot me a message through my socials.
 - 😄 Pronouns: he/him